 license for the REACT national headquarters, which was utilized by

 the various teams around the country for the NSEA demonstrations.

 As a result, over 200 personal use repeater systems

 (all on the same frequency) were set up throughout the United States.
 In recognition

 of this trend of explosive growth the Federal Communications Commission

-assistance channel in the Part 95A Rules and Regulations.
+assistance channel in the then Part 95A Rules and Regulations.
 NSEA maintains

 a firm commitment to providing the maximum accessibility to our repeater

 for traveling "transient" operators from out of town.
 Our repeater is now